THE HYDRATION AND STORAGE BUYERS GUIDE

 The most convenient place is on the top tube hiding in the stem’s draft.
 The bag should not be wider than the bike’s head tube.
 The items need to be kept cool with insulation and the bag needs to have an internal pocket in a contrasting color so that small items like electrolyte tablets can be easily found.
 The interior of the bag needs to be light in color so in a split second you can see the contents you are looking for.
-The zipper needs to slide like greased lightning.
-The bag should have a non slip material underneath and in front so it does not have a tendency to tip sideways.
+The zipper needs to slide with ease.
+The bag should have a non-slip material underneath and in front so it does not have a tendency to tip sideways.
 The front should be at an angle of 72 degrees so it can fit tight up against the back of the stem.
-If the bike has cables entering the top of the top tube then the front bag straps need to be long enough to extend around the front of the head tube.
-Such a bag does exist and it is called the XLAB ROCKET POCKET and comes in black or red.
-It is also available as an ROCKET POCKET XL version for riders wanting to carry more nutrition, or when they want add their spare tube, tools and inflation kit.
-Cost around $20.
+Such bags do exist and XLAB has a range of 7 top tube bags.
+Top tube bags reduce stem drag and can save up to 135 seconds on a Full Distance race.

 2.SPARE, TOOLS AND CO2S.

-Either keep your tablets in an aero bag like the ROCKET POCKET or if you are using SaltStick capsules, then their SaltStick dispenser is the way to go.
-If you do use a top tube bag, ensure it has a separate compartment and if you are right handed then chose a bag with the pocket inside on the left as it makes it much easier to access.
-Cost $20-24.
+Keep your tablets in an XLAB aero bag.
+If you do use a top tube bag, ensure it has a separate compartment and if you are right handed then choose a bag with the pocket inside on the left as it makes it much easier to access.
+Costs range from $20-24.

-For our recommendations on equipment for Sprint, Olympic, 70.3 and Ironman races click here.
+For our recommendations on equipment for Sprint, Olympic, Half and Full distance races click on RACE SETUPS in the top menu bar of this website.
 This will give you several options to suit your personal needs.

-Whatever equipment you choose, ensure that it comes from a company that specializes in that type of product, not a company that is very diverse.
-Ensure the company’s products have race proven winning results over at least a 10 year period and finally check on their Customer Service reputation.
-Good luck and we hope that this guide will help you in your choice of Hydration and Storage equipment.
+Whatever equipment you choose, ensure that it comes from a company that specializes in that type of product, not a company that is diverse in its offering.
+Ensure the company’s products have race proven winning results for at least a 10-year period and finally check on their Customer Service reputation.
+Good luck and we hope that this guide will help you in your choice of Hydration, Repair, and Nutrition Storage equipment.

 Craig V Turner